alyssagiov/alyssagiov/README.md

 ### Hi there 👋
 ### I'm Alyssa Giovannangeli, a first year MSc student at McMaster University.
-I'm in the Memory, Attention, and Perception lab.
+### I'm currently in the Memory, Attention, and Perception lab.
 <!--
 **alyssagiov/alyssagiov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.